 Once you reach the Save Sphere you will notice that there is a new stairway that has appeared across the pathway.
 Travel to the right (northeast) down this new pathway.
 Take a left (heading north) at the fork in the road at the top of the stairs.
 Continue northward until you reach another pool of water.
 You will only have Tidus, Wakka and Rikku in your party again once you enter the water.

 Swim through the pool until you reach the Second Trial of Gagazet.
 The object of this mini-game, if you can call it that, is to decide which character should touch which panel on the wall.
-The colours match up with the colours that you see in each characters Sphere Grid.
+The colors match up with the colors that you see in each character’s Sphere Grid.
 Rikku should swim up to the green panel, Tidus should swim up to the blue panel and Wakka should swim up to the red.
-Open the treasure chest that appears below the coloured panels (by swimming below the surface) to obtain a Fortune Sphere.
+Open the treasure chest that appears below the colored panels (by swimming below the surface) to obtain a Fortune Sphere.
 Now swim and walk all the way back to the Save Sphere.

 Touch the Save Sphere to replenish your HP and MP and then go back up the stairs.
 This time, take a right (heading northeast) once you reach the fork in the road.
 Jump into the pool of water and swim to the end of the pathway.
 You will reach two treasure chests.
 One of them contains a Return Sphere while the other contains a Recovery Ring.
 Return to the Save Sphere.